lightbend/config/HOCON.md

 environment variables generally are capitalized.
 This avoids naming collisions between environment variables and configuration properties.
-(While on Windows getenv() is generally not case-sensitive, the lookup will be case sensitive all the way until the env variable fallback lookup is reached).
+(While on Windows getenv() is generally not case-sensitive, the lookup will be case-sensitive all the way until the env variable fallback lookup is reached).

 See also the notes below on Windows and case sensitivity.